Ajohnson-py/FaceNav/README.md

 FaceNav is an early-stage program that enables people with severe physical impairments to control their computer with their face.

 ## The Plan
-The plan for FaceNav is two-fold: create an accessible way for people to use macOS and be a platform that can be easily integrated into other programs.
+The plan for FaceNav is two-fold: create an accessible way for people to use macOS and be a platform that can easily integrate into other assistive programs.

 ### Main features to come: